 For the three years 2007-2009, the Award was sponsored by Logitech, S.A., Romanel, Switzerland, the world’s leading provider of personal peripherals.

-The 2021 Ackermann award will be presented to the recipients at the annual conference of the EACSL, CSL 2022, in Göttingen/online.
+The 2022 Ackermann award will be presented to the recipient(s) at the annual conference of the EACSL, CSL 2023, in Warsaw.

 - Christel Baier (TU Dresden);